Shopify/polaris/polaris-react/src/components/Combobox/README.md

 ### Tags autocomplete

-The tag multiselect allows merchants to select, create and browse from a long list of options.
+The tag multiselect allows merchants to select, create, and browse from a long list of options.

 ---